crackwilding/syncdb/README.md

 3) Put "syncdb.conf" in /usr/local/etc. This is where the script expects this to be, so if you don't want it there you'll need to edit the script to reflect its new location.

-4) Edit syncdb.conf as required for additional sites.
+4) Edit syncdb.conf as required.
 Details are available as an example (the first item) in the configuration file itself.

 5) On any server you'll be working with you'll need to do a bit of prep.
 To wit: